 - 1 Turn the power of the printer ON.

-- 2 Open the Applications folder.
+- 2 From the Go menu, select Applications.

 - 3 Open the Utilities folder.

 - 4 Open the Print Center Icon.

 - 5 Click the Add Printer button.

 - 6 Select LPR Printers using IP.

 - 7 Enter the TCP/IP address of the printer into the LPR Printer's Address box.

-Printing the configuration page will allow you to confirm the TCP/IP address.
-Please refer to the Quick Setup Guide for information on how to print the configuration page.
+Printing the settings page will allow you to confirm the TCP/IP address.
+Please refer to the Quick Setup Guide for information on how to print the settings page.